cdavidmaxey/cdavidmaxey.github.io/_posts/2017-05-15-Academic-Acceleration-Should-my-child-skip-a-grade.md

 - Academic Acceleration
 - Grade Placement
 ---
 TAG is the acronym commonly used in Oregon for talented and gifted students.
+Students in Oregon are identified as TAG based on multiple criteria, and school districts typically require scores at or above the 97<sup>th</sup> percentile on a nationally standardized test of mental ability, total reading, or total mathematics (see the <a rel="nofollow" href="https://www.oregon.gov/ode/learning-options/TAG/Pages/TAG-FAQ.aspx" target="_blank">Oregon Department of Education FAQs</a> for more information).

-The excerpt below from <a rel="nofollow" href="http://nationempowered.org" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students" target="_blank"><i>A Nation Empowered</i></a> describes many of the options for these students who need academic acceleration.
-Language immersion programs are widely available in the Portland area, and the challenges of learning another lanugage can provide some students with the academic acceleration they need.
+A variety of academic acceleration options are available to children who need them, regardless of whether they are identified as TAG.
+The excerpt below from <a rel="nofollow" href="http://nationempowered.org" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students" target="_blank"><i>A Nation Empowered</i></a> lists many options.
+I encourage parents considering their child’s needs to inform themselves about academic acceleration by reading both volumes of A Nation Empowered, which are available as free PDF downloads at.
+Working at a language immersion school, I’ve seen how the challenges of learning another lanugage can provide some students with the academic acceleration they need.

-Grade-skipping can be a good option for some students, but it is a decision that should not be taken lightly.
-The Iowa Acceleration Scale is often used by schools to assist in decision making.
+There are practical limits to a teacher’s ability to differentiate instruction (i.e., giving your child higher-level work), so if your child needs or you want extensive differentiation, you should also consider grade-skipping, which can be a good option for some students.
+Schools often use the Iowa Acceleration Scale to assist in decision-making and guide discussion of how grade-skipping might fit with your child.

 <blockquote><div>
 <ol>